What kind of smoker are you?

 HORN TEST: WHY DO YOU SMOKE?

-This test will help you to better understand your smoking habits and the various factors that drive you to smoke.
+This test will help you determine what factors drive you to smoke.

 Smoking and mental health